base-org/web/apps/base-docs/tutorials/docs/4_smart-wallet-and-eoa-with-onchainkit.md

 coinbaseWallet.preference = 'all';
 ```

-This setting exhibits the behavior you've observed before.
+The `all` setting exhibits the behavior you've observed before.
 If the EOA is present, it will be used.
 Otherwise, the Smart Wallet UI/UX will pop up.

 You can use these settings to direct users of your app to your preferred use case, or tie it to a UI element to give them a choice.

 :::info

-The Coinbase Smart Wallet will support user-selected choice of which wallet to use very soon!
+The Coinbase Smart Wallet will support user-selected choice of which wallet to use soon!

 :::